CharlesMulloy/OPDS-On-Rails/readme.md

 Setup:

 	1. Download the project to a folder on your computer.
 	2. Navigate to the root folder of the application in a terminal.
 	3. Run the command 'bundle install'.
 	4. Create a folder called 'files' and place it at the root of the application.
-Put your files in this folder.
+Put your files in this folder to make them available.

 Launch:

-	1. Navigate to the root of the project (skip this step if you are already there)
+	1. Navigate to the root of the project
-	2. Run the command 'rails s'
+	2. Run the command 'rails s' to start the server.

 Configuration:
 	When you connect to the OPDS using your reader, make sure that you connect to port 3000.
 This application only supports .epub files at the moment.